samuelsih/ekspedisi/README.md

    sudo apt install caddy
    ```

-2. Edit the configuration server to this one (just delete all the default content):
+2. Edit the configuration server to this one (just delete all the default content) in `/etc/caddy/Caddyfile`:
    ```caddy
     YOUR_DOMAIN_SERVER.com {
         root * /path/to/ekspedisi-jta/project/public